Nahar-Nishi/WebProjects/README.md

 # WebProjects
-Fun with JavaScript: 5 Simple Projects to Boost Your Skills.
+Fun with JavaScript: 5 Simple Projects to Boost my Skills.